Jonathan Wilson is an

 If you think that concerns of the imposition of Sharia law by the intimidation of Islamic riots is hyperbole, read about

-, in which a German court convicted a man, under German law, for insulting Islam by printing the word "Koran" on a roll of
+this case, in which a German court convicted a man, under German law, for insulting Islam by printing the word "Koran" on a roll of

 The man offered his Koran toilet paper for sale and planned to donate the proceeds to a memorial for "victims of Islamic